dober-man/xc-re-vk8s/re-vk8s.md

 > **Note:** The test container/image used in this setup is a public nginx container that runs unpriviledged.
 This is necessary per the restrictions listed above in the diagram.
 The container will natively start on a high port (8080) that does not require root to bind to.

 #### Workloads
-Starting with the most commonly used method to deploy vK8s services, we will use a workload to deploy our example app.
+Starting with the most commonly used and flexible method to deploy vK8s services, we will use a workload to deploy our example nginx app.
 The workload will define our entire application, including the deployment, pods, service, load balancer and origin pool.

 Distributed Apps -> Applications -> Virtual K8s -> "Click on your vK8s name".